 The Summary Report is a schedule of Line Loss Factors provided to the LDSO.
 This is produced by BSCCo as an output from the SVA data files that was supplied by the LDSO and published on the Elexon portal.
 Further detail of can be found in Appendix 8.

 Appendix 9: Calculation Self-Assessment Document (CSAD) Site Specific LLF Calculation Audit Evidence Template

-Appendix 10: Calculation Self-Assessment Document (CSAD) Site Specific LLF Calculation Audit Evidence Template
+Appendix 10: Calculation Self-Assessment Document (CSAD) for mid-year LLF submissions